baffelli/covid-2019-measures/readme.md

 | public institution access  | closure of universities                       |                                                                                                                             | Swiss Epidemics Act, Art.
 40, 2b              |
 | public institution access  | restriction of access to short- and long-term care facilites       | Including hospitals, nursing homes, rehabilitation centers and disabled homes                                               | Swiss Epidemics Act, Art.
 40, 2b, Art.
 19, 2d |
 | recommendation_information            |                                                                    | Including information campaigns and recommendations for hand washing, respiratory hygiene and physical distancing, establishment of hotlines           |

-## Related projects
-- collection of data on the number of confirmed cases and on the number of performed tests, patients with severe disease progression and number of recovered patients.
-This is part of another [challenge](https://db.schoolofdata.ch/project/73) of this hackathon.
-This data can be considered the *dependent variable* and can be used directly (with the usual caveats regarding specificity, sensitivity, sampling bias etc.) to measure the effect of the measures.
-- collection of data on [mobility](https://db.schoolofdata.ch/project/66), [air quality](https://db.schoolofdata.ch/project/63), mobile phone location data (eg https://github.com/statistikZH/monitoring_covid19/blob/master/Mobility_GooglePopularTimeGraph.md) and data on [consumer behavior](https://db.schoolofdata.ch/project/62).
-This information doesn't directly correlate with case data, however it can be used to infer the adhesion of the general population to the imposed measures regardless of their disease status.